La release di pfSense® CE 2.2 è ormai operativa. Questo sigifica che tutte le sue nuove features sono ora stabili.

-Qualora decidiate di utilizzarla, potete riportare la vostra esperienza sul forum di pfSense® 2.2.
+Qualora decidiate di utilizzarla, potete riportare la vostra esperienza sul forum di pfSense® CE 2.2.

 Avviso di aggiornamento importante

 possibile aggiornare dalla 2.1 alla 2.2 come una qualsiasi versione, ma non sarà più possibile il downgrade dalla 2.2 alla 2.1 Dopo l’aggiornamento, il formato della tua configurazione sarà convertita dalla 2.1 alle 2.2 .
 Quindi, prima di fare l’aggiornamento, fai un backup della tua 2.1 in modo che se lo desideri tu possa reinstallarlo e ricaricare la tua configurazione.
 Fate attenzione!!!

 La principale novità della versione 2.2 di pfSense® CE è rappresentata dal sistema operativo alla base della relise e cioè FreeBSD 10.1-RELEASE.